ARM-software/abi-aa/sysvabi64/sysvabi64.rst

 that help locate various dynamic relocation tables and other aspects that are architecture independent.

+The generic dynamic tags are defined in SCO-ELF_ Dynamic Section.

 The AArch64 specific dynamic tags are defined in AAELF64_ Dynamic Section.

+The generic tag ``DT_PLTGOT`` has a processor specific implementation.
+On AArch64 it is defined to be the address of the ``.got.plt`` section.

 Global Offset Table (GOT)
 -------------------------